Financial-Times/n-heroku-tools/README.md

     deploy-hashed-assets                   deploys hashed asset files to S3 (if AWS keys set correctly) build                                  build javascript and css
-    destroy [app]                          deletes the app from heroku purge [options]                        purges the given url from the Fastly cache.
+    destroy [app]                          deletes the app from heroku purge [options] [ur]                   purges the given url from the Fastly cache.
 Requires a FASTLY_KEY environment variable set to your fastly api key
     *

   Options:

     -h, --help     output usage information
     -V, --version  output the version number
+## Development
+Warning the README.md is automatically generated.
+Run `make update-docs` to update.